kelliesyhh/SUTD-Freshmore-Term3-2DProject/webpage/Readme.md

 In this section of the webpage, you will choose one scale for each of the 4 features using the drop-down list.
 There will be descriptions to explain the criteria of each scale.
 Users can choose the one that best matches their country.

 Features:
-- Vaccination Ppolicy
+- Vaccination Policy
-- Testing Ppolicy
+- Testing Policy
 - Facial Coverings
 - Restriction Gatherings